 Molds are everywhere, outdoors or indoors, and any type of mold can trigger or aggravate allergies, whether toxic or not.
 Hazardous or safe levels have not been established because the health effects depend so much on the individual.
 Therefore, if you detect a mold growth or a musty odor, it is more urgent to get rid of the mold rather than finding out what type it is.

 Some molds produce extremely potent toxins called mycotoxins.
 Exposure to mycotoxins can present a greater health hazard than the mold itself and may cause short and long term health effects.
 Large amounts of mycotoxins in air may cause serious illnesses like toxicosis (invasive infection).
 Some are carcinogenic and cause, for example, kidney cancer.

-The "toxic black mold" has become the most feared of all molds.
+The “toxic black mold” has become the most feared of all mold in basement.
 Many private homes and several schools had to be evacuated.
 Homeowners have lost their homes, because most insurance companies exclude mold damage.
 However, there are many mold types that are black and are common in houses, particularly in bathrooms and basements.

 The black molds known to produce mycotoxins include Stachybotrys chartarum and Memnoniella.
 Stachybotrys is a greenish-black fungus that grows on materials with a high cellulose content, such as drywall sheetrock, dropped ceiling tiles, and wood which became chronically moist due to excessive humidity, water leaks, or flooding.
 Stachybotrys can cause nervous system symptoms such as sleep disorders, memory loss, and personality changes.
 It has been linked to fatal bleeding in the lungs of infants, but this is disputed.